InfoSecInnovations/concierge/README.md

 Optional:
 If you want to use GPU acceleration (Concierge does NOT require this, but it will make responses dramatically faster), you must have the
 NVIDIA drivers correctly setup and running.
-Concierge will not install or make any adjustmetns to your driver configuration.
+Concierge will not install or make any adjustments to your driver configuration.

 Note: if you want to use GPU acceleration on a Windows host, you must use WSL2.
 More details here: